-Ross Oeder joined the ETSU baseball staff on August 15, 2017 and enters his second season as the team's hitting coach and recruiting coordinator.
+Ross Oeder joined the ETSU baseball staff on August 15, 2017 and has completed two seasons as the team's hitting coach and recruiting coordinator.

 Prior to ETSU, Oeder spent four seasons as an assistant at Penn State working with the hitters and the infield.
 He also played an instrumental role in the recruiting department.